zeppogit/MemoryGameRepo/README.md

          in a query of word source to sort in random order to new list.
-         The results of the query are used to create a second list, which is doubled and placed in random order using OrderBy() and ToList() to serve as the words used in each game. ]
+         The results of the query are used to create a second list, which is doubled and placed in random order using OrderBy() and ToList() to serve as the words (shuffledStr) used in each game.
+         DisplayGameBoard() uses shuffleStr in app display]